What is Arteriosclerosis?

 - Brief vision loss

 Causes of Arteriosclerosis

 Cholesterol is a fat-like chemical compound regulated by the liver.
 It’s necessary for good health.
 However, it’s easy to get too much cholesterol in the diet, which may cause complications.
-Cholesterol comes in two varieties: HDL, which is high-density lipoprotein and LDL, which is low-density lipoprotein.
-Usually people think of them as the “good cholesterol” and the “bad cholesterol,” respectively.
-HDL scavenges LDL from the bloodstream and takes it back to the liver and LDL transfers cholesterol to the rest of the body (x).
-LDL cholesterol sticks to the blood vessels and can cause inflammation and arterial tears.
-Then blood clots develop and if they are big enough, they can block the vessel and cause a heart attack or stroke (x).
+Cholesterol comes in two varieties: HDL, high-density lipoprotein and LDL, which is low-density lipoprotein.
+Usually, people think of them as the “good cholesterol” and the “bad cholesterol,” respectively, because it’s easier to understand and remember.
+HDL scavenges LDL from the bloodstream and takes it back to the liver, and LDL transfers cholesterol to the rest of the body. (x) LDL cholesterol sticks to the blood vessels and can cause inflammation and arterial tears.
+Then blood clots develop, and if they are big enough, they can block the vessel and cause a heart attack or stroke. (x)

 Complications of Arteriosclerosis

 Arteriosclerosis reduces the quality of life, and at worst, it can kill.
 When your body’s organs and tissues do not get the essential oxygen they need, they can’t function properly and effectively.
 And if the body struggles just to stay alive, it can be challenging to enjoy life.
 Some complications may develop from arteriosclerosis:

 - Coronary Artery Disease (CAD)

 Arteriosclerosis causes the arteries to thicken and narrow.
 When the arteries that serve the heart get narrow and blood flow drops, severe chest pain (angina pectoris), heart failure, or a heart attack can ensue. (x) Heart disease is the number one killer of both women and men in the U.S. every year. (x)